 National life tables are published annually and are based on population estimates and births and deaths for a period of three consecutive years.
-The three-year rolling averages are used to smooth fluctuations due to exceptional events, for example, a “flu” epidemic.
+The three-year rolling averages are used to smooth fluctuations due to periodic events, for example, a "flu" epidemic.

-In addition to the national life tables we have also published single-year life tables.
-Single-year life tables give a more granular perspective and up-to-date perspective on whether mortality patterns are improving, worsening or staying the same than three-year average life tables.
-However, unlike three-year life tables, single-year life tables are not National Statistics.
+In addition to the national life tables we have also published single year life tables.
+Single year life tables give a more granular perspective on whether mortality patterns are improving, worsening or staying the same than three-year average life tables.
+However, unlike three-year life tables, single year life tables are not National Statistics.
 They are considered less robust as they are more prone to annual fluctuations in deaths caused by seasonal events.

 Uses and users